gldraphael/LazyFoo/README.md

 1. Run `xcode-select --install` on the terminal.
 (I had to run this again after upgrading OSX to El Capitan)
 1. Install [homebrew](http://brew.sh)
-1. Install SDL2 by typing `brew install sdl2`
+1. Install SDL2 by typing: `brew install sdl2 --universal`
 1. Install Visual Studio Code (or any other text editor of your choice)
 1. Done!
-You should be able to compile a file with SDL2 code using the command: `clang++ filename.cpp -lSDL2 -g`
+You should be able to compile SDL2 code with: `clang++ filename.cpp -lSDL2 -g`

 ### Using this repo